rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

     From the output we can see that the package has unmet dependencies.

-7. Use `dnf` to download the needed dependencies.
+7. Use `dnf` to download the needed dependencies reported in the previous error message.
 Type:

     ```bash
     [root@localhost ~]# dnf download kernel-core-uname-r kernel-modules-uname-r